air-yan/air-yan.github.io/_posts/2019-04-03-Invoice-OCR-Project.md

 The github project is currently in private status, but it will be open to public once the accuracy achieves the desired level.

-## Main Object
+## Main Objective
-The main object of the project is to create a back-end program which can recognise invoices sent from the vendors to your company and automatically extract important information that accounting department needs as the input of data entries.
+The main objective of the project is to create a back-end program which can recognise invoices sent from the vendors to your company and automatically extract important information that accounting department needs as the input of data entries.

 The target accuracy is 80%.
 Remember that this is an automation project, not a personal practice (well actually it is ;P), so an accuracy less than 80% means that you probably will bring more troubles to the team than conveniences.